uclab-potsdam/inflect/README.md

 ![img](img/#-41,47,1637,1204&00f900&931,171,1153,232&&scrollytelling.png)

-- Create Markdown file (e.g., `my_story.md`) in the root directory
+- Create Markdown file (e.g., `my_story.md`) in root directory
 - Draft narrative and embed links to inflected visualizations:<br>`see [this view](vis/#spec_file?hash)`
 - Save and open your story in the browser with: `/#my_story` (without the extension `.md`)

 As you scroll along the story text, the framework automatically modulates the visualizations in sync with the paragraphs.

-The syntax is <a href="https://daringfireball.net/projects/markdown/syntax">Markdown</a> with three notable conventions:
+The syntax follows <a href="https://daringfireball.net/projects/markdown/syntax">Markdown</a> with three notable tweaks:

-1. Two consecutive **empty lines** create the vertical separation between sections
+1. Two blank lines start a new section
-2. While Markdown **links** instruct the framework to update the embedded visualization, regular HTML links bypass this mechanism and are rendered as simple text links
+2. Regular HTML links bypass the inflection mechanism and are rendered as simple text links
-3. Inflected **images** can be included with Markdown links or images.
-You can hide them from the story text, by using image tags with the `alt` attribute set to `img`: <br>
+3. Inflected images can be included as Markdown image elements with the `alt` attribute set to `img`: <br>
 `![img](img/#parameters...)`

-## At a glance
+## All at once

 ![img](img/#0,0,3047,8610&ff0000&&&documentation_image.png)